michael-watson/azure-hackathons/Xamarin-CosmosDb-5-23-17/Part 1/README.md

 Primary Key: C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==
 ```

-**NOTE** I was not able to get the emulator working with my Xamarin project.
-I would get a connection refused error at runtime when I tried getting items frmo the DB.

 ### Step 1
 We need to get to create our Azure Document DB instance in our Azure Portal.